jimbeezz/life-of-bitard/README.md

 ## 2025-11-22 23:54
 > The future belongs to those who believe in the beauty of their dreams. - Eleanor Roosevelt

+## 2025-11-23 23:54
+> The future belongs to those who believe in the beauty of their dreams. - Eleanor Roosevelt